So you got a collection of tracks and want to have a go at releasing your album to the world. Brilliant and well done.

 This is so easy.
 Simply follow the instructions on the service you are using – they want your album to sell so they get their cut.
 Remember to upload stereo wave files at 16/44, your cover art (and the printable cover), and fill in all the fields.
 You may feel like writing words is unnecessary when you make music.
 Mistake.

 Before you start promoting, triple check that everything is right.
-Last thing you want to do is find you uploaded track 3 twice and missed tracks 4 & 5 completely.
+The last thing you want to do is find you uploaded track 3 twice and missed tracks 4 & 5 completely (yep I done that a time or two).

-If you haven’t already, please consider reading (and actioning) my suite of articles on marketing you music.
+If you haven’t already, please consider reading (and actioning) my suite of articles on marketing your music.